Master of Science in the Field of Epidemiology

 2 In lieu of STAT 4157 and STAT 4158, students interested in applying to the PhD program in epidemiology may take STAT 6201 and STAT 6202 with the advisor's approval.

-3 Undergraduate-level courses approved to be taken for graduate credit.
+3 Undergraduate-level courses approved to be taken for graduate credit with additional work assigned.